dankelley/dek_blog/_posts/2024-08-07-hammer-throw.md

 # Procedure

-As a base case, I will use the gold-medal results from the 2024 Olympics, according to Reference 2:
+As a base case, I will use the gold-medal results from the 2024 Olympics, according to Reference 2, i.e.

 * Camryn Rogers (Canada) female Gold Medal 76.97 m.
 * Ethan Katzberg (Canada) male Gold Medal 84.12 m.

-My procedure uses published characteristics of the ball (ignoring the connector), and an adjustment of throwing speed to get the predicted distance (across any angle) to agree with the results stated above.

-Once that was done, I used the estimated in-practice angle of 42 deg, to find the difference in throwing speed, to shed some light on the penalty paid by athletes for using a sub-optimal release angle.
+The work has two main steps.

+First, using fragments of the R code given below, I adjusted throwing speed $U$ through a series of trials in each of which the optimal angle was found, along with the distance achieved.
+This could have been done with optimization but I did it manually to explore the state space.

+This work provided optimal angles at a speed that ought to be similar to that of the Olympic event.
+(The governing equations are nonlinear, so it is important to get speed in the right range.)

+Second, I computed the speed increase that would be required if the athletes used a release angle of 42$^\circ$, which according to Reference 1 is preferred by athletes.

 # Results

 The output from the R code, i.e.

-* male: with U = 28.833 m/s, the optimal angle of 44.26 deg yields distance 84.12 m
+* male: with U = 28.833 m/s, the optimal angle of 44.26$^\circ$ yields distance 84.12 m
-* female: with U = 27.520 m/s, the optimal angle of 44.03 deg yields distance 76.97 m
+* female: with U = 27.520 m/s, the optimal angle of 44.03$^\circ$ yields distance 76.97 m

-indicates that the optimal angle is 44.26 deg for the male case and 44.03 deg for the female case.
+indicates that the optimal angle is 44.26$^\circ$ for the male case and 44.03$^\circ$ for the female case.
 These are consistent with Reference 1.

-However, the speed increases required to achieve the same distances with the apparently preferred angle of 42 deg is very slight, about 4 cm/s or a 0.15 percent increase, as indicated by the following output from the R code.
+However, the speed increases required to achieve the same distances with the apparently preferred angle of 42$^\circ$ is very slight, about 4 cm/s or a 0.15 percent increase, as indicated by the following output from the R code.

-* male: with angle = 42.00 deg, using U = 28.877 m/s yields distance-observed = 0.009 m
+* male: with angle = 42.00$^\circ$, using U = 28.877 m/s yields distance-observed = 0.009 m
  NOTE: this is a speed increase of 0.044 m/s (i.e. 0.15%)
-* female: with angle = 42.00 deg, using U = 27.561 m/s yields distance-observed = 0.010 m
+* female: with angle = 42.00$^\circ$, using U = 27.561 m/s yields distance-observed = 0.010 m
  NOTE: this is a speed increase of 0.041 m/s (i.e. 0.15%)

 # Conclusions

-1. The suggestion, in Reference 1, of an optimal angle of approximately 44 deg matches the present findings.
+1. The suggestion, in Reference 1, of an optimal angle of approximately 44$^\circ$ matches the present findings.
-2. If an angle of 42 deg is chosen instead, the release speed needs to be increased by about 4 cm/s (0.15 percent), which does not seem to be significant, if this shallower angle "feels" more comfortable.
+2. If an angle of 42$^\circ$ is chosen instead, the release speed needs to be increased by about 4 cm/s (0.15 percent), which does not seem to be significant, if this shallower angle "feels" more comfortable.